Dysgraphic/non-sequitur/README.md

 # non-sequitur
-This is code for my portfolio
+This is code for my portfolio, made with TailwindCSS